codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 lightbox="true"
 file="/images/pipeline/monitoring/pipeline-metrics.png"
 url="/images/pipeline/monitoring/pipeline-metrics.png"
-alt="Pipeline detailed metrics"
-caption="Pipeline detailed metrics"
-max-width="70%"
+alt="Detailed metrics for pipelines" caption="Detailed metrics for pipelines" max-width="60%"
 %}

 **Pipeline-step metrics**
-For step-specific metrics, first select the step and then click the **Metrics** tab.
+For step-specific metrics, first select the step, and then click the **Metrics** tab.
 Step metrics are available for memory and CPU usage (not disk space).